julkue/mark.js/CONTRIBUTING.md

   (if not stated in referenced issues)
 - When changing something inside `mark.js`, please run `$ grunt dist` at the end to generate files in `dist/`
-- Make sure that you format code to fit the [code style][code-style]
+- Make sure that you format code to fit the [code style][code-style].
+If something isn't covered, please see existing code for orientation
 - Pull requests will not be accepted if they worsen test coverage significantly.
   You can view test coverage in `./build/coverage/` after running `$ grunt test`.